josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Honestly, I wish I didn't have to write this section.
 In my opinion, live coding interviews should die immediately and forever.
 (This includes anything by similar names; whiteboarding, leetcode exercises, whatever you want to call them.)

 Why?
-Because there's nothing an interviewer can learn about you by watching you code that they couldn't have sussed out through an ordinary conversation, for one thing.
+Because there's little an interviewer can learn about you by watching you type that they couldn't have sussed out through an ordinary conversation, for one thing.

-But more importantly: that environment has virtually nothing in common with what it's like to do the actual work.
-No manager at any remotely sane company will _ever_ show up at your desk with a problem you've never seen before, set a timer for 30 minutes, sit there and watch you work on it, and fire you if time expires.
-It just doesn't happen.
+But more importantly: doing a code exercise has almost nothing in common with doing the actual job.
+The skills and experience are almost completely different.

 <CalloutPlusQuote>